Antony-Thornton/MS1---Gym-Website/README.md

 Home Page layout

 The home page main body will consist of; generic gym picture with a floating text box that shows the 4 classes that the gym has available; spinning, yoga, boxing and aquafit.
 The text will be a mixture of HTML elements, namely P and H1-H6.
 Below this will be a number of pictures of current gym users.
-At the very bottom will be a picture, created in canva showing the current membership options and linking to the join us page.
+At the bottom will be a picture, created in canva showing the current membership options and linking to the join us page.